Stat184-Fall2025/ting/README.md

 This repository contains my work for Activity #14 and Activity #15 (GitHub Practice).
 It demonstrates basic GitHub version control skills, including branches, issues, commits, and pull requests.
+This repository is part of STAT 184 at Penn State.

 ## Files